-Nevertheless, what could occur, due to this sharply declining murder rate?
+Nevertheless, what could occur due to this abhorrently declining murder rate?
 I personally believe that this trend could lead to a number of things, including an increased support for both, economic transparency and subway systems, to me makes the most sense.
-Meaning, that with the murder rate dropping, economic institutions might increase transparency, particularly in regards to home-ownership and retirement planning.
+Meaning, that with the murder rate dropping, economic institutions might consider increasing transparency, particularly in regards to home-ownership, mass transit and retirement planning.

 -William Larsen, Civilians News